DaniDevOfficial/EnGueteBackend/README.md

 ### Group Admin (Creator of a Group)

-1. [ ] As a group admin, I want to create meal plans for my group.
+1. [x] As a group admin, I want to update or delete my group.
-2. [ ] As a group admin, I want to update or delete my group.
+2. [x] As a group admin, I want to kick/ban/unban members from my group if needed.

+### Group Manager (a role in a specific group) Needs to be added
-3. [ ] As a group admin, I want to see the meal preferences of all members for a given meal.
+1. [ ] As a group manager, I want to CRUD meals for my group.
-4. [ ] As a group admin, I want to remove members from my group if needed.
+2. [ ] As a group manager, I want to open / close and manage the fulfilled state of a meal.
+3. [ ]
 ---

 ## Backend API Endpoints